 - Immunization records (MMR, Varicella, Hepatitis B, Meningitis)

-Federal regulations and the Department of Health require CNAs to complete at least 75 hours of state-approved training which should include both class lectures and hands-on training.
-59 of these hours are expected to be spent in a classroom/lab setting gaining theoretical knowledge, followed by at least 16 hours of hands-on supervised clinical training.
-Once the training course is complete graduates may sit the state certification exam to be included in the state’s registry.
+Federal regulations and the Department of Health require CNAs to complete at least 75 hours of state-approved classes which should include both class lectures and hands-on learning.
+59 of these hours are expected to be spent in a classroom/lab setting gaining theoretical knowledge, followed by at least 16 hours of hands-on supervised clinical classes.
+Once the course is complete graduates may sit the state certification exam to be included in the state’s registry.

-Several nursing homes in Nebraska might be an affordable option for CNA training as they may offer free training which includes free tuition, equipment (and even a stipend in some homes).
+Several nursing homes in Nebraska might be an affordable option for CNA programs as they may offer employer-sponsored classes which include tuition, equipment (and even a stipend in some homes).
 This option also comes with the benefit of potential immediate employment after the Nurse Aid is certified.
 The only con is the long waiting lists between the courses.

-Medical institutions might be able to sponsor your training and you may file for reimbursement if you receive an offer for employment or are employed within a year (12 months) of certification.
+Medical institutions might be able to sponsor your classes and you may file for reimbursement if you receive an offer for employment or are employed within a year (12 months) of certification.

-Free CNA Classes & Nurse Aide Training Courses in Nebraska
+CNA Classes & Nurse Aide Certification Courses in Nebraska

-If becoming a CNA in Nebraska is starting to sound like a good opportunity, we encourage you to check out the following training centers to see if they’re a good fit for your current situation and schedule.
-Some of these locations may offer free CNA classes, while others may be tuition-based.
-Please contact them directly if you have questions on their curriculum or costs.
-A list of free training opportunities can be found here.
+If becoming a CNA in Nebraska is starting to sound like a good opportunity, we encourage you to check out the following centers to see if they’re a good fit for your current situation and schedule.
+Some of these locations may offer employer-sponsored CNA classes, while others may be tuition-based.
+Please contact them directly if you have questions about their curriculum or costs.
+A list of certification opportunities with employment options can be found here.

 |Training Program||City||Zip Code||Phone|